 Lapland Lake with its hundreds of carefully managed private acres.
 In this secluded mountain setting, cozy, comfortable surroundings and warm hospitality are reminiscent of Finland.

-Founded 35 years ago and operated by U.S. Olympian Olavi Hirvonen and his wife Ann, this complete four-season
+Founded more than 35 years ago by U.S. Olympian Olavi Hirvonen

 Lapland Lake resort is the ultimate relaxation destination.
 In spring, summer and fall, Lapland Lake's facilities are available exclusively to overnight guests, preserving the serene atmosphere our customers savor.

 lodging is offered in ten immaculate and private tupas, housekeeping cottages, each with a fully-equipped kitchen containing a full size refrigerator-freezer, stove-oven-broiler, microwave, electric coffeemaker, toaster and all utensils, pots, pans and dishware.
 Each tupa has its own barbecue grill

 and fire pit and contains a living room, two, three or four bedrooms perfect for singles, couples or families, screened porch, bath with shower, electric heat, and cozy woodstove with complimentary wood and linens supplied.

 Secluded, pristine Woods Lake is a pleasant walk or bike ride from the tupas along a gentle gravel pathway that winds through the resort's woodlands.
 Children delight in the

 private, sandy beach, and parents take comfort in knowing there is a softly sloping lake bottom -

 a swimmer's paradise!
 This virtually untouched 70-acre wilderness lake provides the perfect setting for lounging and soaking up the sun's warmth.
 The absence of motorboats and jet skis ensures a completely tranquil environment - perfect for whiling away the hours with a good book or napping in our lakeside hammock.